wakachico/my-dic/README.md

 ### Association

 - belongs_to :user
-- belongs_to :test
+- has_many :answers
 - has_many :goods
-- has_many :good_users, through: :goods,source: :user
+- has_many :good_users, through: :goods, source: :user
 - has_many :adoptions
-- has_many :adoption_users, through: :adoptions,source: :user
+- has_many :adoption_users, through: :adoptions, source: :user
 - belongs_to_active_hash  :pos
 - belongs_to_active_hash  :genre